bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 ```

 This indicates that the OBEX client has been properly initialized and is
-awaiting commands.
-The first thing to do is to get it connected to the remote
+awaiting interactive commands.
+The first thing to do is to get it connected to
-server which is the device that has been paired in the previous step.
+the remote server which is the device that has been paired in the previous
+step.
 Type:

 ```
 [obex]# connect 00:25:56:D1:36:6B